MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/subcontract-line-products.md

 _**Applies To:** Lite deployment - deal to proforma invoicing_

-A subcontract in Dynamics 365 Project Operations can have subcontract line for products.
+A subcontract in Dynamics 365 Project Operations can have a subcontract line for products.
 These lines allow a Project Manager to purchase products from vendors that they can then use on project tasks.

 Complete the following steps to create a subcontract line for products in Project Operations.